What is a chart of accounts? Definition and FAQs

 • Group similar accounts together for clearer financial reporting

-• Maintain consistent bookkeeping across your business operations
+• Maintain consistent across your business operations

 The five main account types organise all your business transactions: